geeky-lynx/Dancler/DOCUMENTATION.md

 Miniaudio is a single header file written in C by mackron.
 It is super easy to use and straight forward.
 It offers both high-level API and low-level API to common audio backends, supports Windows, Macintosh, Linux, BSD, Android, iOS and web/HTML.

 CMake is a tool for building and creating cross-platform C/C++ software.
+This is great because you can have only one config file and build your project for GNU/Linux, BSD, Macintosh, Windows or other platforms.

 Git is distributed version manager created by Linus Tolvards.
+It features easy version editing, collaboration and change tracker.

 # Structure

+#TODO

 In this section will be explained folder structure, file structure, functions and et cetara.

-## Arhcitecture
+## Architecture

+#TODO

 Folder architecture of the repo looks like this: